kapilsharma/AngularQuickNotes/03-Components.md

 }
 ```

 Here, we added 3 `console.log` statements.
 It is java script syntax to log some value through JS.
 These logs can be seen in console of browser.
-Console outout should be like (Assuming you pressed 'K'):
+Console output should be like (Assuming you pressed 'K'):

 ```bash
 InputEvent